MicrosoftDocs/azure-aks-docs/articles/aks/azure-cni-powered-by-cilium.md

     `CiliumNetworkPolicy` custom resources are partially supported.
 Customers may use FQDN filtering as part of the [Advanced Container Networking Services](./advanced-container-networking-services-overview.md) feature bundle.

-    This `CiliumNetworkPolicy` demonstrations an example matching pattern for services matching the given label.
+    This `CiliumNetworkPolicy` example demonstrates a sample matching pattern for services that match the specified label.

     ```yaml
     apiVersion: "cilium.io/v2"
     kind: CiliumNetworkPolicy